Online Card Game with Node.js and Socket.io - Episode 3

 */

-And there you have it.
-A test room with a test table, on the table you have a pack of cards and the first card is played on the table.
-Note that on the highlighted line, we are calling the game object that is in the constructor of the Table object.
-This also enables us to call any function from the game object, so if we wanted to reshuffle our deck we could call table.gameObj._shufflePack(pack).
+There it is.
+A test room with a test table.
+The table holds a pack of cards, and the first card is placed on the table.
+On the highlighted line, we’re calling the game object from the Table constructor.
+This also lets us call any function from the game object.
+If we wanted to reshuffle the deck, we’d call table.gameObj._shufflePack(pack).

-The final thing that is missing would be the list of players, notice the empty players array above.
-Let's create a player object as well.
-Each and every player will have a name, a unique identifier, a table ID - to indicate which table they're currently playing at, and of course a hand - which will contain the cards that they currently own.
+The last missing piece is the list of players (notice the empty array above).
+Let’s create a Player object.
+Each player gets a name, a unique identifier, a table ID (indicating which table they’re playing at), and a hand of cards.

 function Player(playerID) {